Safeways/safeways/README.md

 If a navigation bar does not appear, clear your browser's cache from the past hour.

 # Contributors
-Safeways is a project made by students in the Fall 2018 CS 196 class at the University of Illinois at Urbana-Champaign.
+Safeways is a project made by students in the Fall 2018 CS 196 class at the University of Illinois at Urbana-Champaign and continued outside of class in Spring 2019.

 Project members: Hannah Wang (hlwang3), Kathy Zhou (kathyyzhou), Dev Satpathy (devsatpathy), Willy Ling (weikeng2), Melissa Chen (melissachen2000)